 Getting lots of flowers from a small space used to mean buying annuals every year.
 You can still go the annual route with free-flowering compact forms such as the many-colored zinnias in the Profusion series.
 An array of modern, smaller perennials will do the same job, and save labor by returning from year to year.
 Try a reblooming daylily (Hemerocallis), like little ‘Black-Eyed Stella’, which is yellow with a contrasting central “eye” and a maximum height of 12 inches.
 Another good perennial choice is one of the small-scale tickseeds (Coreopsis), like those in the bright-colored Li’l Bang series.
 Vertical growers like annual morning glory and perennial clematis use little ground or container space as they clamber up trellises or tuteurs.

 Miniature roses, at 12 to 24 inches tall, feature all the traits of their larger relatives, minus the gangly stature.
 Fragrant, apricot-pink ‘Barbara Mandrell’ for example, boasts the high-centered flowers typical of hybrid teas.
-Miniatures are also available in climbing form, which is handy for those with more vertical than horizontal space.
+Miniatures are also available in the climbing form, which is handy for those with more vertical than horizontal space.

 Made for Partial Shade